-(2) Pressure at test point 7) (Fig. 4) with zero pressure in combustion chamber and at maximum burner output.
+(2) Pressure at the test point of the pressure switch (Fig. 27 on page 25) with zero pressure in the combustion chamber and at maximum burner output.

 (3) Sound pressure measured in manufacturer's combustion laboratory, with burner operating on test boiler and at maximum output.

-The sound power is measured using the "Free Field" method, required by EN 15036 standard, and according to an "Accuracy: Category 3" measurement, as described in EN ISO 3746.
+The sound power is measured using the "Free Field" method, required by the EN 15036 standard, and according to an "Accuracy: Category 3" measurement, as described in EN ISO 3746.